-"He was my whole world" — Port Arthur teen who died in wreck had beaten death twice before - Port Arthur News
+"He was my whole world" — Port Arthur teen who died in wreck had beaten cancer, was starting college - Port Arthur News

 But it was a car crash that ended his life a week shy of his 18th birthday.

-Sonia Barragan, Castellanos’s mother, called him her whole world.
+Sonia Barragan, Castellanos’ mother, called him her whole world.

 Castellanos was on his way home from work at Seoul Food restaurant Friday night when his vehicle left the roadway and struck a tree in the 3700 block of Memorial Boulevard.
 The cause of the crash is under investigation.